Skyrora: Skyrora XL

-The Skyrora XL is a three-stage orbital launch vehicle under development with nine hydrogen peroxide–kerosene engines of the same type used in Skylark L. The first flight will take place no earlier than 2023.
-It is expected that the rocket will be able to bring a payload of 315 kg to a 500 km orbit.
+The Skyrora XL is a three-stage orbital launch vehicle under development with nine hydrogen peroxide–kerosene engines of the same type used in Skylark L. The first flight will take place no earlier than 2026.
+It is expected that the rocket will be able to bring a payload of 315 kg to a Sun-synchronous or Polar orbit.

 Skyrora has successfully tested a final stage rocket engine in its first stationary ground-firings.
 In April 2021, the company successfully tested the upper stage of the Skyrora XL rocket and completed a static fire test in its engine development complex in Fife.
-Hot-fire tests of the first stage are scheduled to take place in mid-2023.
+Hot-fire tests of the first stage were scheduled to take place no earlier than late 2024.

-In October 2021 the company made a multi-launch agreement with SaxaVord Spaceport to launch the Skyrora XL from that location.
-Skyrora also has an agreement with the canadian launch provider Maritime Launch Services to launch Skyrora XL from Spaceport Nova Scotia.
+In October 2021, the company signed a multi-launch agreement with SaxaVord Spaceport to launch the Skyrora XL from that location.
+Skyrora also has an agreement with the Canadian launch provider Maritime Launch Services to launch Skyrora XL from Spaceport Nova Scotia.